oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 ## Increase Introspection Job Timeout

-Since JRF domain home creation takes considerable time, and since model-in-image creates your domain home for you using the introspection job, you should increase the timeout for the introspection job.
+Since JRF domain home creation takes considerable time the first time its created, and since model-in-image creates your domain home for you using the introspection job, you should increase the timeout for the introspection job.
 Use the command `kubectl -n sample-weblogic-operator-ns edit configmap weblogic-operator-cm` to open up an editor for the operator settings, and then use this editor to add parameter `introspectorJobActiveDeadlineSeconds` with a value of at least 300 seconds (default is 120 seconds).

-TBD Is this a one time cost (first time), or does this happen every time a domain is restarted?
-TBD We should do better here.
-Should the default timeout be increased?
-Should we provide a patch command instead of an editor command?
+TBD These instructions are temporary while we come up with a better way to increase the value.

 ## Setup RCU model attributes, domain resource attributes, and secrets